GoldenThrust/Virtual-Bank/README.md

 - [PayPal Developer](https://developer.paypal.com/): PayPal's official checkout SDK for integrating PayPal payments into your applications.

 These projects provide robust and secure payment solutions that go beyond dummy data, suitable for real-world applications and e-commerce platforms.

-## How the project come to live
-> This section is under construction.
-Stay tuned for insights into the project's inception, development challenges, and interesting anecdotes!

 ## Note
 **Please Note**: This README is a work in progress.
 It may undergo changes or become more comprehensive over time as the project evolves.